Table of Contents[Hide][Show]

 8. Zen Music Can Assist in Reducing the Effects of Trauma

 A person may experience physical or emotional trauma at least once in their lives, and it may be enough to cause post-traumatic stress disorder (PTSD).

-It may be acute or chronic, but either way, it can significantly reduce the quality of life.
+It may be acute or chronic, but either way, it can significantly reduce your quality of life.
 You may practice avoidance, which affects your social connection and other personal choices.

 A 2017 study highlighted the role of music therapy in treating PTSD.
 Zen meditation music can lower the symptoms of anxiety and stress.

 It may also activate the areas of the brain that regulate rewards, pleasure, and motivation.
-Music may foster social relationships and bring about happy memories and images that elicit positive emotions.
+Music may foster social relationships and bring about happy memories and images that elicit positive energy and emotions.

-There’s no shame in battling stress and anxiety, but you can learn to cope with them.
-Zen music is one of the tools you can use to do it.
+There’s no shame in battling stress and anxiety, and fortunately you have lots of tools at your disposal that can help.
+Zen music is one of the tools you can use to feel your best.